What rabbits should really eat

 Rabbits need mainly hay and/or grass, some leafy greens and a small, measured amount of pellets.

 See our rabbit meal planner.

 Reality: hay is actually a main source of food for rabbits.

 Hay isn't just bedding.
 Fresh, dust-free hay should be your rabbit's main source of food and you should make sure they have access to it at all times.
 Eating lots of hay or grass helps wear down rabbits' constantly growing teeth and keeps their tummies healthy.
 It also allows foraging and grazing, which are important natural behaviours.

 Myth #3 - Rabbits eat lettuce

-Some lettuce is "worse" than others - light-coloured varieties are high in water and have very little nutritional value, so are not recommended.
+Rabbits shouldn't eat some lettuces (such as iceberg), as they contain lactucarium, which can be harmful in large quantities.
+Some lettuce is 'worse' than others - light-coloured varieties are high in water and have very little nutritional value, so are not recommended.

 See: make feeding time fun.